Rotational Effects on Neutrino Emission in Core-collapse Supernovae: Results

 To address the impact of neutrino mixing on the viewing angle, we turn to Figure \ref{fig:viewing_angle_normalized}.
 We select \texttt{s30o2} as a representative rapidly rotating model.
 As expected, there is a larger ratio of neutrinos emitted along the poles, relative to the equator.
 Colors show results for different neutrino mass ordering.
 While different mass ordering indeed change the overall number of counts at a given viewing angle, we notice it has a subdominant effect on the \textit{relative} degree of anisotropy.
 Note, the unmixed points lie below the NMO points.

 Having quantified the directional dependence of neutrino emission for rotating CCSNe, we revisit the distance estimates from Figure \ref{fig:distance}.
 As noted, the estimates are performed using angle-averaged luminosities of the neutrino emission.
 Investigating the $30 M_\odot$ models, Figure \ref{fig:distance_viewing_angle} compares distance estimates that use the angle-averaged neutrino counts to estimates that use angle-dependent neutrino counts.
-For \texttt{s30o[0-1]}, we see marginal differences.
-However, for the most rapidly rotating cases, we see viewing angle differences as large as $\sim10\%$.
+For \texttt{s30o[0-1]}, the maximum deviation is around the $1\%$ level.
+For \texttt{s30o2} and \texttt{s30o3} the max deviation is $\sim6\%$.
 Nevertheless, these points still lie within the uncertainties.
 We conclude this methodology is robust, yet becomes increasingly violated for increasing rotation rate.
 A model incorporating $\sin \theta$ inclination angle terms could be included.
 In principle, this $\sin\theta$ term would only become relevant beyond a critical threshold for angular momentum content.